WeizmannVision/SSReconstnClass/README.md

 Depending on your internet connection, this may take about 30 minutes.

 ## Demo
 The Demo version will produce results for 'fMRI on ImageNet' dataset (subject 3).
-To run the demo, do as follow:
+To run the demo, run the following commands in **bash** (other shells requires some modification to the following scripts):
 ```bash
 # go to the project directory
 cd <PROJECT_DIR>